 To produce a desirable and distinct sound, the acoustic guitar must be meticulously constructed.
 The body of a guitar, also known as a luthier, is constructed using a system of braces, and the materials used must be carefully chosen for their sound transmission qualities.
 Luthiers also choose their binding materials carefully, selecting glues and finishes that will not degrade the instrument’s overall sound quality.

-The sound produced the acoustic guitar can be influenced a variety of factors.
+The sound produced by the acoustic guitar can be influenced by a variety of factors.
 The classical guitar, for example, uses a similar sound production method but with nylon strings rather than steel strings, resulting in a less sharp sound that is more commonly heard in classical music.
 Woods, glues, strings, body shape, and a variety of other factors can all influence tone.